luked12/transgrow/README.md

 ## Training
-To train a TransGrow models with configurations from ./configs/config_main_transgrow.py use the script ./main_transgrow.py
+To train a TransGrow models with configurations from ./configs/config_main_transgrow.py use

     python ./main_transgrow.py

 ## Testing
+To test a previously trained model with configurations from ./configs/config_test_transgrow.py use

+    python ./test_transgrow.py